Hendrix-CS/csci151/homework/garden.md

          EMPTY, SEED, PLANT
     }

-You will have two components, a `String` for the flavor and an `int` for the number of licks. an array of `Dirt` for the plots, and a `String` to hold the type of crop planted in this plot;
+You will have two components, an array of `Dirt` for the plots, and a `String` to hold the type of crop planted in this plot;

 Your constructor method will bring in an initial number of plots and a crop type.
 It should initialize the plots so there are the required available spaces, and set them all to EMPTY.
 Also save the crop type of plants grown.